wireapp/wire-server/docs/developer/servant.md

      - if >= 500, wrap the error response in a JSON error object (if it is not already one), and log it at error level.
   3. catch the exception, turn it into a JSON error object, and log it.
-The error level depends on the status code (error for 5xx, debug otherwise).
+The log level depends on the status code (error for 5xx, debug otherwise).